 I'm fortunate enough to have a new commission from my number one supporter for a large family portrait that will combine 13 people, four pets, and all their favourite things including Hawaii, Glasgow skyline.
 Yoga, guitar, and everything 80s!

 Keeping up to date with the times, I'll be teaching an art workshop with essential drawing techniques with the Women's Institute on 26th August and 29th September via Zoom so other students are welcome.

 I'm really looking forward to a ‘Make Your Pet Famous’ exhibition on 26th September in Newcastle with The Aviary Art Gallery.
 Mixing both creative elements of Pet Portraits and murals.
-Bringing people together through the love of our pets: the human and animal bond. (unfortunately cancelled again due to COVID 19 restrictions)
+Bringing people together through the love of our pets: the human and animal bond. *UPDATE, unfortunately, cancelled again due to COVID 19 restrictions

-Other plans include two Alice In Wonderland Workshops with the V&A Museum where you will learn the art of pattern design.
-(5th September 2020 workshop cancelled due to COVID 19)
+Other plans include two Alice In Wonderland Workshops with the V&A Museum where you will learn the art of pattern design. * Workshops postponed due to COVID 19 to next year 2021.

 Looking further ahead into Feb 2021, I'll be working with Amsmoon Youth Center, doing a series of mural workshops where we will be bringing colour to the streets of Morocco.
 (If we can travel again?)

 And then there are discussions of more ‘Make Your Pet Famous’ exhibitions in Mayfair, London Bridge area, Germany, Monte Carlo, Japan, and Helsinki.